 Do you run on AMD hardware?

-The DeepSparse Engine is validated to work on x86 Intel (Haswell generation and later) and AMD CPUs running Linux.
-It is highly recommended to run on a CPU with AVX-512 instructions available for optimal algorithms to be enabled.
+The DeepSparse Engine is validated to work on x86 Intel (Haswell generation and later) and AMD CPUs running Linux, with support for AVX2, AVX-512, and VNNI instruction sets.
 Specific support details for some algorithms over different microarchitectures is available.